 International Students: Applications from international candidates are welcomed.
 If you are not offering A levels we advise you to contact either the EU or the international admissions tutor before applying, in order to discuss the acceptability of your qualifications.

-Admissions Tutor: Admissions Officer: Mrs Teresa Young (Psychology)
+Admissions Tutor: Admissions Officer: Dr Carien van Reekum (Psychology)

 Support for students and their learning